-Cambridge International is committed to providing exceptional quality.
-In line with this commitment, our quality management system for the provision of international qualifications and education programmes for students aged 5 to 19 is independently certified as meeting the internationally recognised standard, ISO 9001:2015.
+Our systems for managing the provision of international qualifications and education programmes for learners aged 5 to 19 are certified as meeting the internationally recognised standard for quality management, ISO 9001:2008.
 Learn more at www.cambridgeinternational.org/ISO9001

 1.2 Why choose Cambridge O Level?